zass30/SuperTurboAltColors/README.md

  * [Latest release 2020-05-19](roms/NewLegacy/2020-05-19-newlegacy-ssf2t.zip?raw=true)

 * The 2020-05-19-newlegacy-ssf2t.zip folder contains 2 files, named sfxe.03c and sfxe.04a.
 * Open your fightcade roms folder.
 Inside it is a file called ssf2t.zip.
-This is the new legacy rom that you should have already made
+This is the new legacy rom that you should have already installed.
 * Drag the two files into ssf2t.zip.
 It will replace two existing files.
 * Open fightcade.
 You should see the new colors on the select screen